Living with and beyond cancer

 Lymphoedema

-Lymphoedema occurs when lymph vessels get blocked, preventing the fluid that surrounds all body tissues from returning to the blood stream.
-When this happens the fluid is unable to drain through lymph nodes and builds up in the body’s tissues leading to swelling and discomfort.
-It can occur in people who have had cancer treatment which involves removal or damage to lymph nodes.
+Lymphoedema occurs when lymph vessels get blocked and prevent the fluid that surrounds all body tissues from returning to the blood stream.
+When this happens, the fluid is unable to drain through lymph nodes and builds up in the body’s tissues leading to swelling and discomfort.
+It can occur in people who have had cancer treatment that involves removal or damage to lymph nodes.

 Wendy describes how she first got lymphoedema 14 years after her breast cancer surgery, and feels that it is the 'worst side effect' that she's had to suffer.
 Massage has helped to reduce the swelling.